There are as many types of fairies as there are countries that claim to have them.

 Fire fairies are made up of sprites or elementals and have the ability to create or destroy, as fire often does.

 Fairies Related to Superstitions

 The Irish Banshee is actually from the fairy family, and to hear her wail on a dark night is said to foretell impending death in the home.

 The Jinn are Arabian fairies can even shapeshift.
 It is believed that the most dangerous ones must change into a form that depicts their nature, and so dangerous animals have been accused of Jinns in disguise.

 Leprechauns are shoemakers who produce footwear for the fairies of Ireland.
 While not considered fairies themselves, they are often placed in the same broad category.

 Asrai are small and delicate water fairies who often get caught in a fisherman’s net by accident.
 They will melt when they hit sunlight, but not too worry; they turn back into water as soon as they touch it again.
 They are very forgiving if the fisherman is simply trying to catch food to feed his family.

-Brownies come out at night to help complete work left unfinished.
+Brownies come out at night to help complete work left unfinished sorta like the Hawaiian Menehune.
 They are kind and helpful, if not a little arrogant regarding the laziness of humans who retire before completing a project.
-It is advised to leave them some sweet cakes if you require their assistance.
+Brownies greatly appreciate it when you leave them some sweet cakes which provide reassurance that you will receive their assistance.